opencadc/science-containers/docs/user-guide/radio-astronomy/index.md

 The CANFAR Science Platform provides comprehensive support for radio astronomy data processing, with specialized containers and workflows optimized for radio interferometry, single-dish observations, and VLBI analysis.

+!!! abstract "🎯 What You'll Learn"
+    - The radio astronomy software stack available on CANFAR (CASA, CARTA, tools)
+    - How to choose session types and containers for common workflows
+    - Typical interferometry, single-dish, and VLBI workflows
+    - Strategies for large-scale processing, storage, and performance
+    - Troubleshooting tips and best practices for reliable pipelines

 ## Overview

 Radio astronomy on CANFAR includes: